LifeNavigator/Guessing-ga-e/README.md

 # Guess-Number-Game

-A simple game where you guess the number
+A simple game where you guess the number the user input.